 1. Connecting Your Campaign Monitor Account to WPForms

-Now that the Campaign Monitor addon is installed, the next step is to integrate with your Campaign Monitor account.
-To do this, you’ll need to go to WPForms » Settings and then click on the Integrations tab.
+Once the Campaign Monitor Addon is installed, the next step is to integrate your site with your Campaign Monitor account.
+To do so, you’ll need to go to WPForms » Settings and click on the Integrations tab.

-To locate the details you need for these fields, you’ll first need to log into your Campaign Monitor account.
-We recommend opening this in a new tab or window as you’ll need to flip back to your WordPress site again soon.
+To locate the details you need for these fields, log in to your Campaign Monitor account.
+We recommend opening this in a new browser tab or window as you’ll need to flip back to your WordPress site again soon.

-After logging into Campaign Monitor, hover over your profile name in the upper right corner.
-This will display a menu, and here you’ll need to click Account Settings.
+After logging in to Campaign Monitor, hover over your profile name in the upper right corner to view the menu.
+Then click Account Settings.

-From the list on this page, click on API Keys.
+From the list on the following page, select API Keys.

-On the API Keys page, you’ll need to click Show API Key to allow the key to display.
+On the API Keys page, click Generate API Key to view your key.

-Once you’ve copied this API key, you’ll need to return to your WordPress site and paste this into the Campaign Monitor API field.
-Then, go ahead and copy the Client ID from your Campaign Monitor account into the Campaign Monitor Client ID field.
+Copy your API key, return to your WPForms settings, and paste it into the Campaign Monitor API Key field.
+Then copy the Client ID from your Campaign Monitor account and paste it into the Campaign Monitor Client ID field.

-For the Campaign Monitor Account Nickname, enter any name you’d like as this is for internal reference only (will be helpful if you later add an additional Campaign Monitor account).
+For the Campaign Monitor Account Nickname, enter any name you’d like.
+It’s for internal reference only and will be helpful if you later add an additional Campaign Monitor account.

 When you’re ready, click on the Connect to Campaign Monitor button to continue.

-WPForms will now connect to your Campaign Monitor account.
-When done, it will show a green Connected status next to your Campaign Monitor integration.
+Once WPForms has successfully connected to your Campaign Monitor account, it will show a green Connected status next to your Campaign Monitor integration in your settings.

 2. Adding Campaign Monitor Integration to Your Forms

-Within the form builder, go to Marketing » Campaign Monitor.
-Within the Campaign Monitor tab, click on the Add New Connection button.
+Then go to Marketing » Campaign Monitor and click on the Add New Connection button.